Posted on January 31, 2022

 In any project, we work with clients to reduce environmental degradation wherever possible simply because it’s the right thing to do and it saves clients money.

 Public and commercial buildings are losing money when they ignore energy efficiency

 Responsible buildings don’t just conserve energy—they optimize energy and their natural resources.
 Green buildings are resource efficient through cost-effective options such as wind, solar design, and other measures to meet energy requirements.

 Using low-flow toilets reduces the overall impact on water consumption while saving money.
 Energy-efficient lighting and motion sensors can provide an ROI on electrical costs in as little as twelve to eighteen months.
+If the patient has symptoms of epilepsy, should be administered by slow IV injection (the dosage is 10-40 mg).
+You may repeat IV or IM injection every 3-4 hours if necessary.
+The best effect is usually observed in case of early administration of Valium (within three hours after the beginning of seizures).
 A facility can save even more money if they combine these waste-reducing strategies with solar, wind, or geothermal technology by producing more energy than they consume.

 Our building designers and consulting engineers know these options optimize operational efficiency, reduce costs, enhance indoor environmental quality, and improve energy performance—all while making a project a “green building”.